+ MOSMA News and Events

 The preparation of moving to another country is an exciting event for students.
 For most of you, it is your first time in Canada and the first time to experience our culture.
 Here in Winnipeg, the capital city of Manitoba where MOSMA calls home, students benefit from a low cost of living compared to most metropolitan cities in Canada.

-Because the Audio in Media programme is categorized as a short-term programme, we recommend that students seek housing on a month-to-month term (pay rent each month rather than signing a lease agreement for a specified time).
 From our experience, international students have enjoyed accommodation with Home-stay or Host Families where you rent a suite (room) within a family home.
 This allows you to fully experience the culture and language first-hand.

 International students have also found roommates or have independently rented apartments or houses.
 This is beneficial to students who prefer more privacy and independent living.
 This is also a great way to experience our culture, depending on the area, you can find housing in vibrant neighborhoods where there are plenty of restaurants, cafes, convenience stores and transit access well within walking distance of your home.

-• Home-Stay/Host Family:
+Home-Stay/Host Family:

 Accommodations with Host Families can vary in cost depending upon amenities such as; room size, meals, Internet access, personal TV & telephone, distance from transit and so on.